How Gum Contouring Can Help You Smile Confidently

 Gum recession not only makes your teeth appear longer but it can also lead to serious dental issues like decay and tooth loss.
 Periodontal disease, or the deterioration of the teeth's supporting structures, can cause gum recession (gums and bone).

 The cost of gum contouring is based on how much work needs to be done.
 Consult your dentist about the cost based on your specific requirements.
 Dental insurance usually does not cover gum contouring for cosmetic reasons.
-Have you seen our snap on fake teeth.

 What to Anticipate